 Creating a website for yourself is one of the most important parts of branding yourself.
 With a personal domain, you can send and receive emails from a personalized domain email!
 Imagine seeing “[email protected]”!
 This gives you a very professional look, increases your visibility, and preserves your reputation.

 It’s also completely essential if you’re trying to market yourself or even your business.
 A personal domain shows the audience that you are professional, legitimate and reliable.

 This review and others will tell a similar story.
 NameCheap is a solid and dependable company for your domain name needs.
 They provide a great service, an easy to use and uncluttered domain manager and give you the security and protection that you need to keep your domain safe.

-And with the NameCheap's web hosting services, they can also help you build and manage the website that goes along with your domain name.
+And with the NameCheap's web hosting services (read more at our NameCheap web hosting review), they can also help you build and manage the website that goes along with your domain name.
 And there is something to be said for being able to manage everything all through one highly trusted service.
 But before you make your final decision be sure to check out another NameCheap domain reviews that provides detailed information and expert analysis.